 silently discards the packet without sending any response, while REJECT

-sends back an error message to the source indicating that the packet was rejected.
+it sends back an error message to the source indicating that the packet was rejected.

 sudo iptables -A INPUT -s 192.168.1.0/24 -j DROP